Pennsauken Library Rules & Procedures

 You may attempt to renew library items by telephone during regular business hours only.

 You must pay for all copies made from a library computer terminal printer.
 The charge: 15 cents per copy.
-Pay at the front desk.
-If you have questions, please ask before implementing the print command.

 All public bulletin board notices must be approved by the director before they are to be displayed.
 Notices must be issued by non-profit organizations and must be of an educational and civic nature only.